top of page

 Whilst each of our clinicians has a specific area of interest, some of the primary concerns that people work on in individual therapy with us include:

-• Mood and Anxiety Disorders
+• Mood and anxiety Disorders

-• Complex PTSD and Trauma
+• Complex PTSD and trauma

 • Perinatal concerns

-• Life Adjustments
+• Life adjustments

 • Relationship struggles, such as romantic relationships, friends, colleagues, or family